1946 La Paz riots: Siege of the Palacio Quemado

-By that point, however, an easy end to the protests and riots through the president's resignation was no longer possible.
+By that point, however, an easy end to the protests and riots through the President's resignation was no longer possible.
 Unaware of Villarroel's abdication, anti-government crowds took control of the Plaza Murillo, the site of the Palacio Quemado, laying siege to it.
-What few officials remained in the Palace quickly dispersed.
+What few officials remained in the palace quickly dispersed.
 While searching for a way to get Villarroel out of the building through one of the neighboring rooftops, Colonel Arce Pacheco was shot through the belly, collapsing onto an interior courtyard.
-The Palacio Quemado was only minimally defended with its usual guard of 24 soldiers form the "Sucre" Regiment under the command of Second Lieutenant Federico Lafaye Borda and a few troops from the Motorized School led by Captain Fidel Téllez.
-While their forces engaged in a firefight against the attackers, a tank from the Motorized School crashed through the Palace gate.
+The Palacio Quemado was only minimally defended with its usual guard of 24 soldiers from the Sucre Regiment under the command of Second Lieutenant Federico Lafaye Borda and a few troops from the Motorized School led by Captain Fidel Téllez.
+While their forces engaged in a firefight against the attackers, a tank from the Motorized School crashed through the palace gate.
 Whether its driver was attempting to escape or was sympathetic to the students' movement and had defected is uncertain though the revolutionaries believed the latter.
 The frenzied rioters stormed the Palacio Quemado in a murderous rage.
-Villarroel was discovered hiding in a cupboard in the Office of Reorganization and Administrative Effieciency, at the ground floor of the palace.
-There are several accounts of what happened next: One claims that one of the revolutionaries fired his submachine gun through the closed cupboard door upon hearing a noise and discovered the mortally wounded body of Villarroel when he opened it.
-Another alleges that Villarroel opened the cupboard himself and fired his revolver at his attackers before falling riddled with gunshots.
+Villarroel was discovered hiding in a cupboard in the Office of Reorganization and Administrative Efficiency, at the ground floor of the palace.
+There are several accounts of what happened next: One claim is that one of the revolutionaries fired his submachine gun through the closed cupboard door upon hearing a noise and discovered the mortally wounded body of Villarroel when he opened it.
+Another alleges that Villarroel opened the cupboard himself and fired his revolver at his attackers before falling, riddled with gunshots.
 A third version says that when discovered he exclaimed: "I am not Villarroel, I am Alfredo Mendizábal, head of the PIR (one of the leaders of the revolution)".

 Whatever the case, Villarroel died within the Palacio Quemado at around 2:30 p.m. and his body was thrown through a window onto Ayacucho Street in the Plaza Murillo.
 Villarroel was then lynched in the street, his clothes torn, his body horribly mutilated, and his almost naked corpse hung on a lamppost.
-The same fates were found within the vicinity of the surrounding streets by Captain Ballivián, Undersecretary Uría, and the regime's press director, the journalist Roberto Hinojosa, whose bodies were similarly desecrated.
+In the vicinity, Captain Ballivián, Undersecretary Uría, and the regime's press director, the journalist Roberto Hinojosa, met similar fates.